CartoDB/observatory-extension/doc/measures_functions.md

 normalization | The desired normalization.
 One of 'area', 'prenormalized', or 'denominated'.
 'Area' will normalize the measure per square kilometer, 'prenormalized' will return the original value, and 'denominated' will normalize by a denominator.
 Ignored if this metadata object specifies a geometry. denom_id | Identifier for a desired normalization column in case `normalization` is 'denominated'.
 Will be automatically assigned if necessary.
 Ignored if this metadata object specifies a geometry. numer_timespan | The desired timespan for the measurement.
 Defaults to most recent timespan available if left unspecified. geom_timespan | The desired timespan for the geometry.
-Defaults to most recent timespan available if left unspecified.
+Defaults to timespan matching numer_timespan if left unspecified.

 #### Returns